PaulimurrayAF/haswell-developer-instructions/content/posts/building-the-future-with-vision-and-integrity.md

 ---
-title: "Building the Future with Vision and Integrity:"
+title: Building the Future with Vision and Integrity
 date: 2025-06-02T16:00:06.513Z
 categories:
   - Announcement